zaki709/rust_playground/README.md

-# Do Rust codes freely!
+# Run your Rust codes freely!

 ## How to use.